logo

 Why buying a used excavator can be smarter than buying new

 New excavators depreciate fast, especially within the first three years.
 A Cat 323D3 medium excavator, for example, can lose more than 30% of its value in that time, even if it has been lightly used.
-In contrast, a properly maintained used excavator retains value and provides excellent return on investment.
+In contrast, a properly maintained used excavator retains value and provides excellent return on investment, and this trade-off between new and used holds true across most hydraulic excavator classes, not just one specific size.

 Buying used also saves you time.
 New orders often involve long waiting periods, while machines listed on marketplaces like Makana are available immediately.

-Whether you’re after a mini excavator for sale in UAE for small projects or a heavy wheel excavator for sale in UAE for major construction work, being able to get it quickly means less downtime for your team.
+Whether you're after a mini excavator for smaller projects or a heavy wheel excavator for major construction work, being able to get it quickly means less downtime for your team.

 That's why Makana keeps all prices transparent, no hidden fees, no surprises, so you can make fair comparisons and plan your budget with confidence.